nickvourd/CS-Aggressor-Kit/README.md

 ### How Auto Sleep Works

+:info: The two auto-sleep CNA files can be used individually or together, depending on your preferences.

 **Diagram 1**: The two Cobalt Srike clients are connected to the Team server.

 ![Diagram-1](/Pictures/Diagram-1.png)

 **Diagram 2**: At the end of the day's engagement tasks, the operators decide to stop the engagement.
-One operator, using a Cobalt Strike client without the CNA file, disconnects from the teamserver, while the other operator ensures their Cobalt Strike client with the CNA file remains open.
+One operator, using a Cobalt Strike client without the CNA file, disconnects from the teamserver, while the other operator ensures his/her Cobalt Strike client with the CNA file ([auto-sleep-on-exit.cna](/Auto/auto-sleep-on-exit.cna)) remains open.

 ![Diagram-2](/Pictures/Diagram-2.png)